Knight1/VanMooof-Module/README.md

 # VanMooof-Module ES3

-This currently covers the MX25L51245GMI-08G-TR SPI Flash Chip on the SX3 and SX4 (if you happen to have one of the few.
+This currently covers the MX25L51245GMI-08G-TR SPI Flash Chip on the SX3 and SX4 (if you happen to have one of the few).
 Pull Requests are welcome!

 This Chip features 512Megabits (64 Megabytes) of Flash capacity.